HaikuTeam/animator/QA.md

 Timeline Performance

-"Metapoem" takes no more than ~1 second to load (rehydration) I can horizontally scroll the timeline at a reasonable speed I can expand/collapse timeline rows at a reasonable speed I can drag keyframes at a reasonable speed
+"Metapoem" takes no more than ~1 second to load (rehydration) I can horizontally scroll the timeline of "Metapoem" at a reasonable speed I can expand/collapse timeline rows at a reasonable speed I can drag keyframes at a reasonable speed
-I can drag the scrubber at a reasonable speed, seeing values reflect in the input fields
+I can drag the scrubber at a reasonable speed, seeing values reflect in the input fields When playback is initiated, the scrubber runs at a reasonable speed

 Bytecode Upgrade